Arsenic trioxide is a chemotherapy drug and is also called Trisenox or ATO.

 You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.

 You may have arsenic trioxide to get rid of the leukaemic cells (induction treatment) or to stop your leukaemia coming back (consolidation treatment).

 You have arsenic trioxide every day until there is no sign of the leukaemia in your bone marrow.
 This is called remission induction.
 You have this induction treatment for up to 50 to 60 days.

-You usually have 25 doses of arsenic trioxide.
-You generally have it for 5 days a week with a 2 day break, for 5 weeks.
+You usually have 20 or 25 doses of arsenic trioxide depending on if you are newly diagnosed.
+Or if your treatment has come back (relapsed) or not gone away (refractory).
+You have it for 5 days a week with a 2 day break, for 4 to 5 weeks.

 Before treatment and regularly during the treatment you have a test of your heart called an ECG.

 We haven't listed all the side effects.
 It's very unlikely that you will have all of these side effects, but you might have some of them at the same time.